jmcglone/jmcglone.github.io/_posts/2018-08-29-Understanding-performance-events-skid.md

 ### What we can do about it?

 Skid makes it difficult to discover the instruction which is actually causing the performance issue.
-But hopefully, there is a special mechanism called PEBS (Precise Event-Based Sampling) which is dedicated to solve the problem.
+But fortunately, there is a special mechanism called PEBS (Precise Event-Based Sampling) which is dedicated to solve the problem.
 More on this topic I wrote in already mentioned blog post.
 Here is how the things changed when using it (notice `pp` suffix in the event declaration):
 ```
 $ perf record -e cpu/event=0xc4,umask=0x4,name=BR_INST_RETIRED.ALL_BRANCHES/pp ./a.out
 [ perf record: Woken up 1 times to write data ]